Italy's Residential Property Market Analysis 2025

 By submarket:

-Yet residential construction activity remains subdued.
-During 2024, authorized new residential buildings fell slightly by 0.2% to 55,164 units as compared to the previous year, following an annual decline of 7.7% in 2023, and increases of 0.1% in 2022 and 21.9% in 2021, according to ISTAT figures.
-On the other hand, the floor area of new residential building permits in Italy increased by a meager 0.6% y-o-y to 4.73 million sqm in 2024.
+Despite improving demand, supply remains limited because of weak residential construction activity.
+In the first half of 2025, the total number of dwellings in authorized new residential buildings in Italy fell sharply by 12.3% to 24,731 units as compared to the same period last year, according to ISTAT figures.
+This followed annual declines of 0.2% in the whole year of 2024 and 7.7% in 2023, and increases of 0.1% in 2022 and 21.9% in 2021.
+Similarly, the total floor area of new residential building permits in Italy dropped 7% y-o-y to 2.19 million sqm in H1 2025.

-This is on the back of continued weakness in the country's overall economic activity.
-During 2024, the eurozone's third-largest economy grew by a measly 0.5% from a year earlier, at par with the 0.7% expansion recorded in the preceding year.
+Italy's broader economy had been sluggish in the past two years, amidst a decline in fixed investment and international trade.
+During 2024, the eurozone's third-largest economy grew by a measly 0.7% from a year earlier, at par with the preceding year's expansion.

-Italy's GDP per capita, a key economic indicator for the standard of living of Italians, stood at around US$40,300 in 2024, up by nearly 12% from a decade ago, based on figures released by the International Monetary Fund (IMF).
+Italy's GDP per capita, a key economic indicator for the standard of living of Italians, stood at around US$40,224 in 2024, up by nearly 12% from a decade ago, based on figures released by the IMF.

 Local house price variations